binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 1. The Server Message Block (SMB) service must be available and reachable (not blocked by a fire wall for example)
 2. File and Print Sharing must be enabled
 3. Simple File Sharing must be disabled
-4. The Admin`$` share (which maps to the Windows directory) must be available and accessible, test it first
+4. The Admin$ share (which maps to the Windows directory) must be available and accessible, test it first
 5. The credentials supplied to the PsExec utility must have permissions to access the Admin$ share

 There are several [behavioural techniques](https://community.rapid7.com/community/metasploit/blog/2013/03/09/psexec-demystified), or [targets](https://github.com/rapid7/metasploit-framework/blob/master/documentation/modules/exploit/windows/smb/psexec.md#scenarios) as Metasploit calls them, for the `psexec` module.
 In this case we use the Native Upload Target, but also use a custom compiled payload (`set exe::custom`); you can see this in The Play below.
 Our payload is embedded into a Windows Service executable within the PsExec executable, which it then deploys to the Admin$ share on the target machine.
 The DCE/RPC interface is then used over SMB to access the Windows Service Control Manager (SCM) API.
 PsExec then turns on its Windows Service on the target machine.
 This service then creates a named pipe which can be used to send commands to the system.